oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

       q        u  r        z
 ```

-The Majoric System is a spelling based mnemonic system for remembering number sequences, with phonetic groups and one phonetic rule to avoid spelling issues.
+The Majoric System is a spelling based mnemonic system for remembering number sequences, with phonetic groups and rules to minimise spelling issues.

-It combines the Major and Dominic systems.
-It's more flexible than the Dominic system.
-It's less based on perceived sounds, compared to the Major System.
+The Majoric System is more flexible than the Dominic system.
+Unlike the Major System, it's not based on perceived sounds, that can differ between individuals.

 In the Majoric system, vowels are significant.
 A vowel which starts a word, directly encodes a digit.
 This makes it a easy to form words starting with vowels.